 The first paper resulting from the collaboration was published in The Lancet on 13 July 2002.
 The database now includes information on over 100,000 patients and we regularly publish papers and contribute to major HIV conferences such as CROI and IAS.

-A major success of the collaboration has been to develop risk calculators to estimate prognosis in the first 5 years of ART.
+A major success of the collaboration has been to estimate prognosis in the first 5 years of ART.
 We have also worked with the VACS cohort to validate their 'VACS Index', which uses detailed lab measurements, both HIV and non-HIV related to estimate prognosis.
 Click here for more information.

 Our current research interests include: